The Ultimate Cash Flow Guide (EBITDA, CF, FCF, FCFF)

 Understand all the various types of "cash flow"

 Finance professionals will frequently refer to EBITDA, Cash Flow (CF), Free Cash Flow (FCF), and Unlevered Free Cash Flow (FCFF – Free Cash Flow to the Firm), but what exactly do they mean?
-There are major differences between EBTIDA vs Cash Flow vs Free Cash Flow vs Unlevered Free Cash Flow and this Cash Flow Guide was designed to teach you exactly what you need to know!
+There are major differences between EBITDA vs Cash Flow vs Free Cash Flow vs Unlevered Free Cash Flow and this Cash Flow Guide was designed to teach you exactly what you need to know!

 Below is a cash flow infographic which we will break down in detail in this guide: